ghedo/loudgain/README.md

 ## GETTING STARTED

-r128gain is (mostly) compatible with mp3gain's command-line arguments (the `-r` and `-a` are always implied).
+r128gain is (mostly) compatible with mp3gain's command-line arguments (the `-r` option is always implied).
 Here are a few examples:

 ```bash
 $ r128gain *.mp3            # scan some mp3 files without tagging